Mexican president disparages pro-democracy demonstrators | Politics

 Mexican president disparages pro-democracy demonstrators

+Lorenzo Cordova, the head of the National Electoral Institute, has said the reforms seek to cut thousands of people who work every day to guarantee trustworthy elections, something that will of course pose a risk for future elections.
+The president has pushed back against the judiciary, as well as regulatory and oversight agencies, raising fears among some that he is seeking to reinstitute the practices of the old PRI party, which bent the rules to retain Mexicos presidency for 70 years until its defeat in the 2000 elections.

-Mexico's president lashed out Monday at demonstrators who protested cuts to election funding over the weekend, belittling their concerns about threats to democracy and dashing any hopes that he would try to ease rising political tensions.
+Mexico's president lashed out Monday against demonstrators opposed to his plan to cut election funding, belittling their concerns about threats to democracy and dashing any hopes that he would try to ease rising political tensions.

-President Andrés Manuel López Obrador seemed to revel in the conflict, hurling insults at the tens of thousands of people who demonstrated in Mexico City's main plaza, calling them thieves and allies of drug traffickers.
+President Andrés Manuel López Obrador seemed to revel in the conflict, hurling insults at the tens of thousands of people who demonstrated over the weekend in Mexico City's main plaza, calling them thieves and allies of drug traffickers.

 "There was an increase in the number of pick pockets stealing wallets here in the Zocalo, but what do you want, with so many white-collar criminals in one place?"
 López Obrador said at his daily morning press briefing.